SysBioInra/rbatools/README.md

 Please note that rba-models should be obtained (see section "Model availability") and stored in the same directory as this repository, prior to running the notebooks.

+#### Requirements to run jupyter notebooks
+The jupyter notebooks use additional functionality provided by libraries, not defined as dependencies of rbatools.
+The user therefore should install those to be able to run the tutorial-notebooks.
+Please execute the following commands:

+    pip install notebook

+    pip install ipywidgets

+    pip install seaborn

 #### Example_workflows_rba_tools.ipynb
 This is a Jupyter notebook with example applications and workflows of rbatools with B.subtilis model.
 #### Model_components_information_access.ipynb